AidCheng/AI-FHIR/backend/README.md

 - Also create a folder called 'data' containing the FHIR json files to process

-Was originally testing using a simple react frontend so not integrated with new frontend yet.

 ## How to run without frontend

-If you just want to print the results onto the console and not use backend server or a frontend, I added a comment at the end of app.py on how to do this.
+If you just want to print the results onto the console without connecting to a frontend, I added a comment at the end of app.py on how to do this.